MakeSchool-Tutorials/Tip-Calculator-Swift3/P2-Interface-Building/content.md

 > We want this label to be the top bar.
 To do this, we want the constraints to put it at the top and make it the full screen width.
 Watch the video and follow the steps below:
 >
 1. With the label selected, hold `control` while clicking and dragging upwards.
 Let go and hold `option` so you can click `Top space to container margin`.
 1. With the label still selected, control-click (or right-click) drag from the label to the parent `View`.
 In the menu that appears, select `Equal Widths`.
+Select it again, control-click again, drag from the label to the parent `View` and from the menu select `Center Horizontally in Container`.
 1. With the label still selected, press the `Pin` button (it looks kind of like a tie fighter!).
 1. Check `height` and set it to `80`.
 1. Click `Add 1 Constraint` and then click the `Update Frames` button (looks like a refresh button near `Pin` button).